 - Pitch Quality: the product pitch is well structured, convincing, and utilizes visual media in effective ways.

 Companies must meet the following criteria:

-Must be a seed- or early-stage company (must not have raised over two million in funds from combined funding sources) with a main focus on the language education market.
+- Must be a seed- or early-stage company (must not have raised over five million in funds from combined funding sources) with a main focus on the language education market.